mansipatel-git/ChatAplication/README.md

   - Room membership tracking
   - Message storage for editing/deleting
 - Logs all messages to timestamped `.log` files
+## 📁 Logs

+Each chat room maintains its own persistent **log file** for tracking activity.
+These logs are automatically created and updated by the server.

+### 🔸 File Naming
+Log files are named after the chat room:
+Example:
+- `general.log`
+- `projectX.log`

+### 🔸 What Gets Logged
+Each entry is timestamped and includes:
+- User joins and leaves
+- Public messages
+- Message edits
+- Message deletions

+Example log content:

 ## 🧪 Commands